menu

 Demographics

 The people who call Mendon home describe themselves as belonging to a variety of racial and ethnic groups.
 The greatest number of Mendon residents report their race to be White.
-Important ancestries of people in Mendon include German, English, Irish, Scottish, and Swedish.
+Important ancestries of people in Mendon include German, English, Irish, Scottish, and Swiss.

 The most common language spoken in Mendon is English.
 Other important languages spoken here include Polish and Italian.